knupel/Force_Field/Force field Warp image guide.md

 Show image
 --
-void show(Force_field ff, float intensity);
+void show(float intensity);
->'Force_field ff' compoenent will be used to warp texture float intensity is the strenght apply to warp from the Force Field
+>float intensity is the strenght apply to warp from the Force Field